CaDoodleWebsite/cadoodlecad.github.io/docs/docs/tutorial/CSGServer.md

 CaDoodle supports running a remote server that will process the compute/ram heave operations and return the result into your running application.

+# 0 Functionality

+When a client is connected to a server, then all CSG operations in the application will be tested for size, and off-loaded if the Operation is on more than 200 polygons.

 # 1. Setup the Server

 On the server you will need: